 First Home Buyer’s To Benefit From The Federal Budget

-First Home Buyers are being incentivized to buy a newly built home with an extension to the Governments First Home Loan Deposit Scheme.
+First Home Buyers are being incentivised to buy a newly built home with an extension to the Governments First Home Loan Deposit Scheme.
 This scheme provides a Government guarantee of up to 15% to First Home Buyers, to help them get into the market sooner.

 This measure is good for the economy at large and will be well received by some people eager to live in their own new home.
 But first home buyers should weigh up their key objectives and the potential compromise that comes from this decision when compared to the alternative options.